 If you’re looking for the Best Chicken Parmesan.
 One taste of this tender, moist chicken breast with a deliciously crispy coating, topped with a rich homemade tomato sauce and ooey-gooey melted mozzarella cheese, oven-baked to perfection and you’ll agree that this is the Best Chicken Parm Recipe you’ve ever tasted!

-It’s such an easy dish to make, that you’d think it’s always the perfect meal to get when you order out.
+It’s such an easy dish to make, that you’d think it’s always the perfect meal to get when you order at your favorite Italian Restaurants.
 Unfortunately, it’s not.

 What Ingredients do I need to make a Restaurant-Style Chicken Parm?

 Let’s start by gathering the ingredients we need to make my Restaurant Style Chicken Parm.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, but it also helps ensure you have everything you need to make the dish.

 These are the ingredients I used to make chicken parmesan.